randonneesdatatrek/Team_11/README.md

 * comming up later on.
 ### Author Kamel Haoua:
 ### about me:
-My principale study where about business, finance and accunting, i studied basic  IT programming as a module during my university classes, however i am self-learning developper begining by Delphi Pascale, and then migrated to java ecosystem, this  first among these languages i have a good level and the last one is basic for me: java se, javafx, java ee , android, SQL, html, javascript, css, xpath,  xml,  a few months ago statrted learning python.
+My principale study where about business, finance and accunting, i studied basic  IT programming as a module during my university classes, however i am self-learning developper begining by Delphi Pascale, and then migrated to java ecosystsem, the first one of the following languages i have a good level and the last one is basic for me: java se, javafx, java ee , android, SQL, html, javascript, css, xpath,  xml,  a few months ago statrted learning python.